spikegrobstein/capistrano-mailgun/README.md

 ## Capistrano Variables

-`capistrano-mailgun` leverages variables defined in Capistrano to reduce the amount of configuration you need to do.
+`Capistrano::Mailgun` leverages variables defined in Capistrano to reduce the amount of configuration you need to do.
 The following are all variables it supports:

 ### mailgun_api_key (required)